jamesmathison/blog/_posts/2018-09-17-sensible-truth-self-sabotage.md

 * Backsliding *will* happen
 * I can't do it alone
 * Goals will need to be modest
-* I will never be the perfect superman I always fantasised about
+* I will never be the perfect superman I always fantasised being
 	* i.e. The destination will not be as I imagine
-* I will need to be stoic and industrious without promise of results
+* I will need to be stoic and industrious with no promise (or even expectation) of results

-* Lastly: The thing that *really* needs to be worked on is not my "awesomeness", but my *character*.
+* Lastly: *The thing that really needs to be worked on is not my "awesomeness", but my **character**.*

-The focus needs to be reasonable, humble, and often downright boring development of my character.
+The focus needs to be reasonable, humble, and often downright boring development of my moral character.

-My "fantasies" must burn away the backdrop of a sort of extra-human success or awesomeness, and grow in its place the image of a man who is responsible, stalwart, and *sensible*…(Ugh… really?
+I must burn away the fantasy backdrop of a sort of extra-human success or awesomeness, and raise in its place the image of a man who is responsible, stalwart, and *sensible*…(Ugh!
+Really?
 Do I have to be?)…enough to be trusted with the care of a family, a community, a business, or more.

 &nbsp;